rhysmoggs/ms1-bakes-by-noemie/README.md

 ## Testing
-used Insepct mode (ctrl shift + i on chrome, windows) to see real-time adjustments and bootstraps own classes. i then tweaked and copied the prferred styling to my own style.css navbar - constant testing and tweaking to fit logo.png and make clear, along with responsive navbar, including the hamburger-mobile/tablet friendly icon
+used Insepct Mode (ctrl shift + i on chrome, windows) to see real-time adjustments and bootstraps own classes. i then tweaked and copied the prferred styling to my own style.css navbar - constant testing and tweaking to fit logo.png and make clear, along with responsive navbar, including the hamburger-mobile/tablet friendly icon
 - logo too large or wrapping out of navbar/container. eventually adjusted height/width correctly and used efault bootstrap navbar from their docs website. responsive down to ~300px and all the way up to xl? after acheiving a responsive nav bar I was happy with, I then adjusted the navbar-collapse class input of flex-basis: 100% to 0% and adjusted the text-align: center to center the menu options on smaller screens and stack them under the hamburger icon. container-fluid, removed padding from default bootstrap class using p-0 class.

-initial plans of adding a jumbotron with a link to the shop, but instead opted for two images linking to click and collect and home delivery.
+initial plans of adding a jumbotron with a link to the shop, but instead opted for two large images linking to click and collect and home delivery. clearner and more obvious. used Inspect Mode often here, to adjust the padding, margins and layout of section.

 ------